 Only students accepted into the teaching ministry or staff ministry certification program may enroll in ministry certification courses.
 To inquire about the teaching ministry or staff ministry certification program, contact our acting director of ministry certification, Prof. John Meyer (meyerid@mlc-wels.edu).
-For certification courses, see Projected Schedule of Online Religion Courses.
+For a list of certification courses, see Projected Schedule of Online Religion Courses.